rupjit23/snake_game_in_c/README.md

 X → Exit the game

-Eat the fruit (F) to gain points and grow longer.
+Eat the rat (🐀) to gain points and grow longer.

 Avoid hitting yourself!